jymcheong/ETW-tutorialSet/AppControl/README.md

 }
 ```

 We have to change `Handler_ImageLoad` since `obj.ImageFilename` within `Handler_ProcessStart` does not contain full path.
-We can then check file ownership with `obj.FileName` (which has full path to file) & take the appropriate response action.
+We can then check file ownership with `obj.FileName` (which is full path to file) & take the appropriate response action.
 To keep this exercise simple, we are only looking at EXE loads, not DLLs.

 ```c#
 void Handler_ImageLoad(ImageLoadTraceData obj)